luizomf/clean-architecture-api-boilerplate/README.md

 ## Folder Structure in detail

+**Disclaimer** - I'm currently developing this software and I may not keep changing this README.
+But it's good for you to see how the application is evolving.

 ```
 src - root directory
 ├── adapters - Interface Adapters (described in clean architecture layers)